-Proposals to build housing suitable for meeting the needs of the local ageing population within the settlement boundaries will be supported.
-On exception sites where an element of market housing is required to make the site viable, the provision of smaller homes with ground floor accommodation designed for people with access and movement difficulties will be supported as the open market element.
+Proposals to build housing which meets the needs of the ageing population within the settlement boundaries will be supported.
+For exception sites, where an element of market housing is required to support the viability of the proposal, the provision of smaller homes with ground floor accommodation which is designed for people with access and movement difficulties will be supported as part of the open housing market offer.